BjoernPetersen/volctl/README.md

 The library uses native C++ code to directly access the relevant system APIs, there are no further dependencies.

+**Note: This project is still maintained and will be updated if needed.
+As this library's scope is very limited and there are no statically-linked dependencies, updates are only required if any issues are reported.**

 ## Compatibility

 This library is compatible with Java 1.8+.